intmus/inttheory19-20/_06-intro-harmonic/b1-diafuncvoicelead.md

 ---
 <!--This should probably be broken into two parts: establishing diatonic function and then embellishing tones.
 Embellishing tones could be combined with voice-leading errors for its own unit, and then Roman numerals could be moved to the harmonic function unit...maybe?
 Would need to look at how that would affect the descriptions within function; maybe the Roman numerals are needed first. -->

 If we think back on our progression through the course thus far, we began by studying individual pitches, then combined those pitches into intervals, and then assembled those intervals sequentially and simultaneously to create melodies and chords respectively.
 Next, we studied a simplified version of counterpoint in order to examine how the combined vertical and horizontal aspects of music interact to create basic tonality.
-While counterpoint provides a framework for understanding harmony, it is primarily a study of how the horizontal aspect of music, melody, combines to produce function; it does not establish the vertical aspect of music, harmony, as its own function.
+While counterpoint provides a framework for understanding harmony, it is primarily a study of how the horizontal aspect of music, melody, combines and *implies* harmony; it does not establish the vertical aspect of music, harmony, as a standalone concept.

 Because the Roman numeral system allows us to classify and label *context and function*, we can use it explore how harmonies function within a diatonic style, independent of melody.